—Thursday, April 26, 2012—

 Knees bumped.
 Fingers got frisky.
 Eyes were made.
 “Let’s get out of here,” I said.

-I paid Billy and we stepped outside.
+I paid our tab and we stepped outside.
 It was roughly 2 a.m. and she lived far away.
 I was tired, but I was flying to New Orleans the next day and didn’t have to be up early, so I was throwing caution to the wind.
-Naturally, I wanted to sleep with her, but also, my genuine “Nice Guy Mode” wanted to make sure that she wasn’t going home too late, when it might be dangerous.
+As one could surmise, I wanted to sleep with her, but also, my genuine “Nice Guy Mode” wanted to make sure that she wasn’t going home too late when it might be dangerous.
 I told her she would stay at my place and she said that she would come up to check it out and then she’d decide if she wanted to stay.
 It seemed kind of odd, but I figured she was probably just being coy.

 We went upstairs to my place and entered my apartment.
 I had clothes strewn about everywhere because I had been in the process of packing for my trip.
 Lata offered to help me pack, which was unnecessary, but I read between the lines and understood that it was a ploy to be in my bedroom.